aquova/governor/README.md

 ## Installation

-- For the bot to run, `ranks.json` and `config.json` files must be created and placed in the `private` directory.
+- For the bot to run, a `config.yaml` file must be created and placed in the `private` directory.
 These establish the settings for the bot.
 Examples are currently not provided, but they must match the layout specified in `src/config.py` and other files.

 - While it is possible to run this directly on a machine, the full system can be run within Docker.
 Simply install both `Docker` and `Docker-Compose`, then start the project with `docker-compose up`.
 This will initiate both the bot, as well as a webserver hosting the leaderboard.
 You will need to provide your own `site.conf` file with your Nginx configuration.